 Since it is felt that the residential experience can be an important force in bringing about student growth and development, all full-time students except those living with parents or a legal guardian within a 50-mile radius of the College are required to live in a residence facility.

 All resident and commuter students are expected to participate in a board plan of the College.Exceptions to the board-plan requirements for health reasons or off-campus work schedules may be granted by the assistant director of residence life.
 Such requests must be received in writing and must be supported either by a physician's opinion or a work schedule from the employer.
 Specific meal plan descriptions are available on the Residence Life website.

 Residence at the College is available only to full-time students at the institution, unless otherwise determined by the Office of Student Affairs.

 The majority of Moravian's residence halls are located on the Main Street Campus in a residential section of the community.
 To accommodate a range of lifestyle preferences, the housing units vary from larger, conventional residence halls to small living units, fraternity and sorority houses, and apartment and townhouse units.
-Men presently reside in Rau/Hassler Hall, Bernhardt/Wilhelm Hall, the Anna Nitschmann and August Spangenberg Houses, Beck and de Schweinitz Halls, the Townhouses, Hillsides, and three fraternity houses, as well as some of the units in the upperclass apartment/townhouse areas.
-Women's housing is provided in Rau/Hassler Hall, Bernhardt/Wilhelm Hall, Jo Smith Hall, the Anna Nitschmann and August Spangenberg Houses, Beck and de Schweinitz Halls, the Townhouses, Hillsides, and four sorority houses, and units in the upperclass housing areas.
+Men presently reside in Rau/Hassler Hall, Bernhardt/Wilhelm Hall, the Anna Nitschmann and August Spangenberg Houses, Beck and de Schweinitz Halls, the Townhouses, Hillsides, and three fraternity houses.
+Women's housing is provided in Rau/Hassler Hall, Bernhardt/Wilhelm Hall, Jo Smith Hall, the Anna Nitschmann and August Spangenberg Houses, Beck and de Schweinitz Halls, the Townhouses, Hillsides, and four sorority houses.

 Additionally, the College provides the option of applying for special-interest housing on a year-to-year basis.
 Fraternity- and sorority-house spaces are open only to members of the respective organizations.